Table of Contents

 - What is the prognosis (outlook) for ringworm?

 Often, the diagnosis of ringworm is obvious from its location and appearance.
 Otherwise, skin scrapings for microscopic examination and a culture of the affected skin can establish the diagnosis of ringworm.
-If the diagnosis is unclear, a potassium hydroxide (KOH) preparation of a skin scraping can be reviewed under the microscope to confirm the diagnosis of a fungal dermatophyte infection.
-If a dermatophyte infection is present and the skin problem is misdiagnosed, inappropriate treatment might be prescribed that could actually worsen the infection.
+If the diagnosis is unclear, a potassium hydroxide (KOH) preparation of a skin scraping can be reviewed under the microscope to confirm the diagnosis of a fungus.
+If a fungus infection is present and the skin problem is misdiagnosed, inappropriate treatment might be prescribed that could actually worsen the infection.